Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 - Johnny's color axis is right of center (Blue & Yellow).
 - V's color axis is left of center (Pink & Green).
-- Where the two meet in the interface/game is at 0 degrees (Red & Cyan).
+- Where the two meet in the interface/game is at 0° (Red & Cyan).

 Johnny's axis being a reflection of V's is interesting, both because of the mirror you can break before the transition and because Johnny's scene literally